iraban-dutta/donor-choose-application-screening/README.md

 - Handling missing values through smart imputation techniques
 - Outlier detection using univariate analysis and necessary treatment
 - Converted two categorical features with multiple possible categories per row from a comma-separated format to a multi-hot encoded format.
-- While performing EDA, explored how each feature in the dataset impacted the target using appropriate analysis.

 <!-- ------------------------------------------------------------------------------------------------ -->
 ## **Feature Engineering:**